Curated OER

 Trees

 In this reading and writing worksheet, students analyze a poem about different varieties of trees.
-Kids make a 10 page booklet with each page containing pictures and words about one kind of tree.
+Students make a 10 page booklet with each page containing pictures and words about one kind of tree.
 Students color the book and read the...

 Curated OER